Bill McGowan: Off the field

 McGowan spent time writing baseball-related newspaper articles in the offseasons, working for the New Orleans Item in the 1920s.
 McGowan founded what is now known as the Wendelstedt Umpire School in 1938, which was run by Al Somers after his death until 1977, when it was taken over by the Wendelstedt family.

-Death
+Death and posthumous honors

 He died at age 58 at his home in Silver Spring, Maryland, after suffering two heart attacks in less than a week.
 He was buried in Cathedral Cemetery in Wilmington.
-He was survived by his wife, a son and a foster son.
-McGowan was elected to the Baseball Hall of Fame in 1992 by the Veterans Committee.
+In 1977 McGowan was inducted into the Delaware Sports Hall of Fame.
+He was also elected to the Baseball Hall of Fame in 1992 by the Veterans Committee.

 Ted Williams called McGowan "Number 1," considering him the best umpire of his playing days.